piepdx/pie-cookbook/drafts/community/community.md

 ## Parking lot

 - Once that community is identified, how do you engage with it?
-- Community needs a place.
-Since we've moved away from PIE being a physical presence, we've learned that we underestimated the positive impact and community benefits of having an actual "place."
 - Curated coworking
 - Share PIE experience on breaking down silos:
 	- Within communities